 Abdominal pain during pregnancy can be a sign of miscarriage, if it is accompanied by bleeding or spotting.
 The bleeding can be heavy or light.
 This time abdominal pain can be mild or sharp and feel like low back pain.

 If a woman feels severe pain or heavy bleeding followed by abdominal pain, then she should immediately consult a doctor.

 Preterm laborand abdominal cramping

 Abdominal cramping can also be linked to premature labor, if it happens continuously before the 37th week of pregnancy.
 If you are feeling abdominal pain, menstrual like cramping and four contractions in one hour, then immediately call your doctor.
-Any bleeding from the vagina, low backache, and pelvic pressure like symptoms accompanied with abdominal cramping or pain can be an issue of concern and a pregnant woman must contact her health professional as soon as possible.
+Any bleeding from the private area, low backache, and pelvic pressure like symptoms accompanied with abdominal cramping or pain can be an issue of concern and a pregnant woman must contact her health professional as soon as possible.